rabbitmq/rabbitmq-website/site/build-dotnet-client.md

 limitations under the License.
 -->

-# .Net/C# RabbitMQ Client Library Build Instructions
+# Build RabbitMQ .NET Client from Source

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

 This guides describes the process of building the .Net/C# client libraries from source.

+The repository is hosted on GitHub.
+Clone it with

 <pre class="lang-bash">
 git clone https://github.com/rabbitmq/rabbitmq-dotnet-client.git